rss logo

 samba linux logo

 In this tutorial, I'll show you how to quickly set up a Samba server on Debian.
-The aim is to have a network share available as quickly as possible from Windows, GNU/Linux or any smb compatible device.
+The goal is to make the share quickly available from Windows, GNU/Linux or any SMB-compatible device.
 Personally, I often use it to create a temporary share when I need it.

 Installing